sujkovic/weather-app/README.md

 # Weather App

-Get current weather for any city
-Uses OpenWeather API
-Background changes based on weather conditions
+Get current weather for any city.
+Uses OpenWeather API and changes background based on weather conditions